-QBS-Shrinkage and FPS-Shrinkage significantly outperform QBS-Hierarchical and FPS-Hierarchical.
-This improvement is due to the flat nature of our shrinkage method: While QBS-Shrinkage and FPS-Shrinkage can rank the databases globally, QBS-Hierarchical and FPS-Hierarchical have to make irreversible choices at each category level of the hierarchy.
+FPS-Shrinkage significantly outperform QBS-Hierarchical and FPS-Hierarchical.
+This improvement is due to the "flat" nature of our shrinkage method: while QBS-Shrinkage and FPS-Shrinkage can rank the databases "globally," QBS-Hierarchical and FPS-Hierarchical have to make irreversible choices at each category level of the hierarchy.
 Even when a chosen category contains only a small number of databases with relevant documents, the hierarchical algorithm continues to select (irrelevant) databases from the (relevant) category.
-When a query cuts across multiple categories, the hierarchical algorithm might fail to select the appropriate databases.
-In contrast, our shrinkage-based approach can potentially select databases from multiple categories and hence manages to identify the appropriate databases for a query, regardless of whether they are similarly classified or not.
+When a query "cuts across" multiple categories, the hierarchical algorithm might fail to select the appropriate databases.
+In contrast, our shrinkage-based approach can potentially select databases from multiple categories and hence manages to identify the appropriate databases for a query, no matter if they are similarly classified or not.

-Adaptive versus universal application of shrinkage.
-The strategy in Section 4.2.3 dynamically decides when to apply shrinkage for database selection.
-To understand whether this decision step is necessary, we evaluated the performance of the algorithms when we always decide to use shrinkage (i.e., when the $\widehat{\mathcal{R}}(D_i)$ content summary is always chosen in Figure 10).
-Figures 17(a)- (b) and 18(a)-(b) show the TREC4 results for CORI and bGlOSS, with QBS-Universal and FPS-Universal denoting universal application of shrinkage.
-The only case where QBS-Universal and FPS-Universal are better than QBS-Plain and FPS-Plain, respectively, is for bGlOSS (Figures 18(a) and (b)): Unlike CORI and LM, bGlOSS does not have any form of smoothing already built-in, so if a query word is not present in a content summary, bGlOSS assigns a zero score to the database.
+Adaptive vs. Universal Application of Shrinkage: The strategy in Section 4.2.3 dynamically decides when to apply shrinkage for database selection.
+To understand whether this decision step is necessary, we evaluated the performance of the algorithms when we always decide to use shrinkage (i.e., when the $\hat{\mathcal{R}}(D_i)$ content summary is always chosen in Figure 10).
+Figures 17a, 17b, 18a, and 18b show the TREC4 results for CORI and bGlOSS, with QBS-Universal and FPS-Universal denoting universal application of shrinkage.27 The only case where QBS-Universal and FPS-Universal are better than QBS-Plain and FPS-Plain, respectively, is for bGlOSS (Figures 18a and 18b): unlike CORI and LM, bGlOSS does not have any form of "smoothing" already built in, so if a query word is not present in a content summary, bGlOSS assigns a zero score to the database.
 Unlike bGlOSS, CORI and LM perform worse when we apply shrinkage universally than when we do so adaptively.
-The only exception is for content summaries created without the use of stemming and only for small values of k, but even in this case the small improvement is not statistically significant.
-This result indicates that CORI and LM handle incomplete content summaries in a more graceful way than does bGlOSS, since both CORI and LM have a form of smoothing already embedded.
+The only exception is for content summaries created without the use of stemming, and only for small values of k, but even in this case the small improvement is not statistically significant.
+This result indicates that CORI and LM handle incomplete content summaries in a more graceful way than bGlOSS does, since both CORI and LM have a form of smoothing already embedded.

-Frequency estimation.
-We also examined the effect of frequency estimation (Section 3.2) on database selection.
-Figures 19(a)-(d) show the results for CORI over TREC4 and TREC6.
-In general, frequency estimation affected only the performance of the CORI database selection algorithm, and had only a small effect on the performance of bGIOSS and LM, so we do not show plots for these two techniques.
-The reason is that bGIOSS and LM rely on probabilities that remain virtually unaffected after the frequency estimation step.
+Frequency Estimation: We also examined the effect of frequency estimation (Section 3.2) on database selection.
+Figures 19a, 19b, 19c, and 19d show the results for CORI over TREC4 and TREC6.
+In general, frequency estimation affected only the performance of the CORI database selection algorithm, and had only a small effect on the performance of bGlOSS and LM, so we do not show plots for these two techniques.
+The reason is that bGlOSS and LM rely on probabilities that remain virtually unaffected after the frequency estimation step.
 In contrast, CORI relies on document frequencies.
-Figures 19(a)-(d) show that when shrinkage is used, frequency estimation improves the performance of CORI, by 10%-30% for small values of k, with respect to the case where raw word-frequencies for the document sample are used.
-Interestingly, frequency estimation alone, that is, without shrinkage, does not improve database selection as much, hinting that more accurate frequency estimates only improve database selection accuracy substantially when the underlying content summaries are sufficiently complete.
+Figures 19a, 19b, 19c, and 19d show that, when shrinkage is used, frequency estimation improves the performance of CORI, by 10% to 30% for small values of k, with respect to the case where the raw word frequencies for the document sample are used.
+Interestingly, frequency estimation alone, without shrinkage, does not improve database selection as much, hinting that more accurate frequency estimates only improve database selection accuracy substantially when the underlying content summaries are sufficiently complete.